Continuing Our Mission during COVID-19 Pandemic:

 As an equal opportunity housing provider, Elevation Community Land Trust provides housing opportunities regardless of race, color, national origin, religion, sex, physical or mental disability, familial status or any other classification protected by applicable federal, state or local law.

 Current Homes for Sale with More Coming Soon

 You must be income- and asset-qualified to apply with Elevation CLT.
 To view a list of our preferred participating lenders, click here.
-If you would like to register for an ECLT online homebuyer orientation class, click here.
+If you would like to register for an ECLT online homebuyer orientation class, complete the form below.
 If you would like to make a land lease or application payment, please pay through our PayPal here.
 If you would like to register for a CHFA class, click here.
 If you have questions, or need help with any of these steps, please call us at 720-822-0052.